CT-P/CT-P.github.io/index.md

 ---
 My research examines how rhetoric and communication technologies reshape democracy.

 I begin by isolating the **democratic consequences of rhetoric**, showing how styles like populism and technocracy shape voter attachments beyond policy content.
+This extends models of political choice by adding a rhetorical dimension.

-I then extend models of political choice by adding a rhetorical dimension and develop **new computational tools** to detect and track bias in political text.
+I developed a **new computational tool** to detect and track bias in political text, extending the deductive tools with an inductive approach.

 Most recently, I explore **political epistemology** in the digital age, analyzing how conversational AI structures knowledge, trust, and disagreement.